 Mercury Toxicity with unfiltered well water:

 Well water is a wonderful source of minerals.
 Unfortunately, unfiltered well water can also a major source of heavy metals.

 Mercury: Work related exposure:

 Welders and painters, for example, tend to release larger amounts of metal in their detox water than our other clients.

 At Optimum Health we use chlorella and the special equipment to allow your body to remove these harmful metals.
 Our clients say they feel lighter and vibrant.
-They begin to lose the hardened aged look that toxic loads can cause.
+Then, they begin to lose the hardened aged look that toxic loads can cause.

 FDA Reclassification of Mercury: Related Topics